 The sun is the most remarkable star in the solar system.
 Kids will love learning about what makes this star so important and other mind-blowing information about how it relates to other bodies in the solar system.
-Beyond common knowledge, like that fact that the sun rises in the east and sets in the west, curious kids will be intrigued by the incredible role the this scorching orb plays in the survival of all living things on earth.
+Beyond common knowledge, like the fact that the sun rises in the east and sets in the west, curious kids will be intrigued by the incredible role the this scorching orb plays in the survival of all living things on earth.

 (1) The sun is extremely hot.